 Version Changes Page(s)

+[5.0]a Change of DPT of the objects "[General] External Proximity Detection" and "[General] Proximity Detection". -

+Minor corrections 7

 [4.0]a Internal optimization. -

 [2.0]a Internal optimization. -

 1 INTRODUCTION

 A variety of Zennio devices feature a module for proximity and/or luminosity sensor management, which allow receiver and monitor proximity and ambient light, as well as sending those values to the bus and of reporting proximity and high/low luminosity events.